 - Spice grinder

 - Kitchen scissor.
-This is my favorite kitchen scissor!
+These are my favorite kitchen scissor!

 - Small glass jars for storing any leftovers.